Lap2: Revisiting Laplace DP-SGD for High Dimensions via Majorization Theory: Problem Statement

 To formalize this difference, consider the well-known relationship between $\ell_1$ and $\ell_2$ norms: $\|x\|_1 \leq \sqrt{n} \|x\|_2$, which follows from the Cauchy–Schwartz inequality~\cite{steele2004cauchy}.
 The difference in retained volume after $C$-$\ell_1$ vs. $C$-$\ell_2$ clipping corresponds to the ratio of the respective clipped spaces in $\mathbb{R}^n$: a cross-polytope with volume $V_{\ell_1}(n, C) = \frac{(2C)^n}{n!}$ and a Euclidean ball with volume $V_{\ell_2}(n, C) = \frac{\pi^{n/2} C^n}{\Gamma(n/2 + 1)}$.
 Their ratio simplifies to

 which shrinks exponentially as $n$ increases, highlighting the severe loss of preserved vectors under $\ell_1$ clipping.

+Figure~\ref{fig:l1vsl2vol} depicts the volume differences between $C$-$\ell_1$ and $C$-$\ell_2$ norm balls across increasing dimensionality.
 As the number of model parameters $n$ increases, these volumes diverge at an astronomical rate, making $\ell_1$ clipping significantly more restrictive than $\ell_2$ clipping in high dimensions by discarding a much larger proportion of gradients.
 Even with larger clipping thresholds, this geometric gap remains substantial for $n > 20$.

 This geometric bottleneck directly impacts the applicability of the Laplace mechanism for deep learning with DP.
 When coupled with $\ell_1$-norm clipping, the mechanism confines updates to a cross-polytope whose volume decays exponentially with $n$, making it unsuitable for high-dimensional gradients.